highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 all-in-one.

 1. On the frontend, the `<HighlightInit/>` component sets up client-side session replays.
-2. On the backend, the `withHighlight` wrapper captures server-side errors and logs.
-It also automatically proxies highlight data to avoid ad-blockers and uploads source maps so your frontend errors include stack traces to your source code.
+2. On the backend, the `withHighlight` wrapper captures server-side errors and logs from your API.
+3. It also automatically proxies highlight data to avoid ad-blockers and uploads source maps so your frontend errors include stack traces to your source code.

 ## Installation